05 Apr 20256 min read

 5. Fact: Businesses Can Make QR Codes Safer

-• Using dynamic QR codes with short branded URLs
+• Choose dynamic, editable QR codes with short branded domains

 Conclusion: QR Codes Are Safe, If You Know the Facts